What's New in PowerShell Core 6.0

 If you want to opt-out of this telemetry, simply delete

-Deleting this file bypasses all telemetry even before the first run of PowerShell.
+Deleting this file or creating the variable bypasses all telemetry even before the first run of PowerShell.

 We also plan on exposing this telemetry data and the insights we glean from the telemetry in the community dashboard.